sudheersagar/PSoft-Project-Insights/README.md

 No installation required.
 Simply download the latest `.html` release from this repository and open it in your favorite modern web browser.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](link-to-your-issues).
+Feel free to check the [issues page](https://github.com/sudheerputti/PSoft-Project-Insights/issues)

 ## 📄 License
 This project is open-source and available under the MIT License.